 The steep climb means that Turn 1 is taken almost blind, however, as the track is very wide there are many possible overtaking lines.
 Although the circuit boasts many fast sections, drivers and engineers will be aiming for a medium-high downforce set-up.
 The idea is to extract the maximum aero efficiency to tackle the slowest sections, while also maintaining a good top speed down the straights.

 The brakes are applied for approximately 18 seconds during a lap of the Texan track and three corners, numbers 1, 11 and 12, are particularly demanding and the large amount of energy generated means the ERS can work at its best.
 Apart from working on tyre management, the two drivers will also have to keep an eye on fuel consumption which is particularly high here.

-Most of the records at the Circuit of the Americas belong to Lewis Hamilton, who has won here five times, and in 2018, he also set a new lap record, stopping the clocks in 1.37.392.
+Most of the records at the Circuit of the Americas belong to Lewis Hamilton, who has won here five times.
+In 2019 is Charles Leclerc to set a new lap record, stopping the clocks in 1.36.169.

 |FIRST GRAND PRIX||2012|